-Health Trends in Minnesota INTRODUCTION & CONTEXT The impact of transportation choices on public health has become a topic of emerging importance in recent years.
+Health Trends in Minnesota

+INTRODUCTION & CONTEXT

+The impact of transportation choices on public health has become a topic of emerging importance in recent years.
 Transportation and health are linked through a wide variety of factors, including pollution from the transportation sector, changes to urban form due to transportation development, and physical activity rates.
-Investments in non-motorized transportation modes and public transit infrastructure have, in many cases, increased rates of physical activity in communities.1 Increases in physical activity levels are one of the most straight-forward ways to improve public health outcomes, and would almost certainly mitigate some of the most pressing public health issues in Minnesota.
-Individuals who engage in at least 60 minutes of moderate physical activity each week show modest improvements in health outcomes, and those who reach 150 minutes reduce their risk of chronic diseases and other poor health outcomes.2 Increasing physical activity levels in daily routines is an important goal considering that only ten percent of Americans reach this recommended level of activity.3 A review of available data describing the current landscape of a variety of health outcomes related to the transportation system follows this introduction.
-Health Statistics Related to Transportation in Minnesota HEART DISEASE & OBESITY Heart disease is the second-most common cause of death in Minnesota, behind only cancer.4 Additionally, heart attacks occur more frequently in individuals who are overweight or obese.5 As discussed previously, increases in physical activity through active transportation can help to reduce the risk of heart attacks and other forms of heart disease.
+Investments in non-motorized transportation modes and public transit infrastructure have, in many cases, increased rates of physical activity in communities.
+Increases in physical activity levels are one of the most straight-forward ways to improve public health outcomes, and would almost certainly mitigate some of the most pressing public health issues in Minnesota.
+Individuals who engage in at least 60 minutes of moderate physical activity each week show modest improvements in health outcomes, and those who reach 150 minutes reduce their risk of chronic diseases and other poor health outcomes.
+Increasing physical activity levels in daily routines is an important goal considering that only ten percent of Americans reach this recommended level of activity.
+A review of available data describing the current landscape of a variety of health outcomes related to the transportation system follows this introduction.

+Health Statistics Related to Transportation in Minnesota

+HEART DISEASE & OBESITY

+Heart disease is the second-most common cause of death in Minnesota, behind only cancer.
+Heart disease and obesity are closely linked, as heart attacks occur more frequently in individuals who are overweight or obese.
+As discussed previously, increases in physical activity through active transportation can help to reduce the risk of heart attacks and other forms of heart disease.
 Figure 1 shows the rate of hospitalizations due to heart attacks in Minnesota.

-Figure 1: Heart attack hospitalization rates per 10,000 people6
+Figure 1: Heart attack hospitalization rates per 10,000 people

-1 Reynault & Christopher, 2013

-3 Sandt et. al., 2012